Does an Advancement let you give an inheritance before you actually die?

 An inheritance advancement is valued at the time the person receives the advancement.
 Thus, if the person is receiving cash, they would get use this money right away, and this amount would be subtracted from their inheritance at a later date.

-However, some questions arise in situations when a gift is made during a person’s life, but it cannot be used until the person who gives the gift passes a way.
+However, some questions arise in situations when a gift is made during a person’s life, but it cannot be used until the person who gives the gift passes away.
 In this case, the value of the advancement at the donor’s death would be used.

 Does Florida Impose a State Tax on Inheritances?

 Residents in Florida who are receiving an inheritance do not need to pay an inheritance tax.
-An inheritance tax is a tax which imposes a tax on the person inheriting property or money.
+An inheritance tax is a tax that imposes a tax on the person inheriting property or money.
 Right now, only six states impose an inheritance tax, and Florida is not one of them.

 However, Floridians should worry about a death tax.
 This is a federal estate tax.
 However, the estate of the person who has passed away must pay this tax.
 This tax is not paid by the party who receives any proceeds from the estate.
 Currently, there is a $5 million exemption, so only those with large estates must pay this tax.